 2.1.
-The application has been referred to Planning Committee as the Council is the applicant, and there is an extensive level of public interest on the application.
+The application was referred to Planning Committee as the Council is the applicant, and there was an extensive level of public interest on the application.
+It is being brought back to Planning Committee following receipt of a representation from a Crematorium operator.